mysterioux/gatsby-chrisblog/content/posts/2019-04-03---Bug-fix-HNG-Internship-2.md

 ## Bud Description
 1) Performing a search with the key word **monrovia** creates the  url https://timbu.com/search?query=Monrovia
-2) The result shows an incorrect image display listings which spills down the webpage vertically.T
+2) The result shows an incorrect image display listings which spills down the webpage vertically.

 ## Expected Result:
 Each image should fit within each search result at its associated content space without affecting the next result.